Bosonic quantum Fourier codes: The framework and comparison with other bosonic codes

 We abuse notation and also write $L$ and $M$ for their image by $\mathcal{E}$.
 By construction, this encoding guarantees that the physical gate $\L(g)$ implements a logical operation $\lambda(g)$ on the logical register:

 It may not be obvious at first sight that there are natural settings where the states $|g\rangle$ are easy to prepare and the operations $\L(g)$ are easy to implement.
 But this is the case and bosonic codes provide a particularly nice illustration.
-Consider an arbitrary $d$-mode coherent state $|\a\rangle = |\alpha_1, \ldots, \alpha_d\rangle$ such that the vectors $\lambda(g)\alpha$ are all distinct, and the physical representation $\pi$ of $U(d)$ corresponding to passive Gaussian unitaries defined by
+For instance, if the group $G$ admits a $d$-dimensional unitary representation $\lambda$, one can consider an arbitrary $d$-mode coherent state $|\a\rangle = |\alpha_1, \ldots, \alpha_d\rangle$ such that the vectors $\lambda(g)\a$ are all distinct, and the physical representation $\pi$ of $G$ corresponding to passive Gaussian unitaries defined by

+Here, $\pi(g)$ is a unitary Gaussian operator of the $d$-mode bosonic Hilbert space.
 It is well known that the coherent states $|g\a\rangle$ (we omit $\lambda$ for conciseness) are not orthogonal, but they are linearly independent when the group $G$ is finite.
 One can readily obtain an orthonormal basis labeled by the group elements:

 where $\Gamma$ is the Gram matrix of the family $\{|g\a\rangle\}$, namely $[\Gamma]_{g,h} = \langle g\a|h\a\rangle$.
 To see this,

 The representation $\pi$ acts like the left regular representation on these states: